 A Bachelor's Degree in an applicable field.

-Two years of experience at the undergraduate level in either Housing/Residential Life or Student Life/Involvement or comparable experiences
+Two years of experience at the undergraduate level in either Housing/Residential Life or Student Life/Involvement.

-This is a required live-on position with some evening & weekend work and emergency on-call responsibilities.
+This is a required live-in position with some evening & weekend work and emergency on-call responsibilities.

-Must be willing and able to live in on campus provided housing.
+Must be willing and able to live in campus provided housing.

-A Master's Degree in the social sciences, higher education administration, or a related field
+A Master's Degree in the social sciences or higher education administration

 All Listed Duties: